• Skip to primary navigation

 Raw fish marinating in lime juice in bowl.
 Jalapeños, avocado, red onion, yellow and red peppers, and cilantro.

-Let The Lime Juice Do The Work In Ceviche
+Let The Lime Juice Do The Work In Amberjack Ceviche

-The lime juice is "cooking" the fish so make sure all the fish is covered in it.
+The lime juice is "cooking" the amberjack so make sure all the fish is covered in it.

 Depending on the size of your fish chunks it could be "cooked" in 30 minutes or take up to 2 hours.

-Check that the inside of the fish is firm and the same color all the way through to make sure it's properly "cooked".
+Check that the inside of the amberjack is firm and the same color all the way through.
+This ensures that the ceviche is properly "cooked".

 If you are making amberjack ceviche ahead of time, do everything as is, but save the avocado and cilantro for stirring in right before serving.
 Gently fold the diced avocado and cilantro into the mixture before serving.